Documentation

 API Endpoints

 The REST API runs on port 1780 by default.
 All endpoints return JSON.
-CORS is enabled for all origins.
+CORS is restricted to configured origins (see cors_origins in config).

 GET/health